 - Exhibitors are limited to one entry per class except as noted in livestock classes.

 - Notice!
-The fair directors request that all entries be sent in by July 24.
-Absolutely no late entries will be accepted!
+The fair directors request that all entries be sent in by July 20.
 All exhibits must be preregistered.

 - Entries in the Fair are open to residents of Pennsylvania, except 4-H and FFA which are limited to Montour and Northumberland Counties.